When to Travel to Bhutan

 Choose Your Bhutan Tour

-Once you’ve selected the time of year you would like to go to Bhutan, it’s time to start thinking about how you’d like to spend your time there, here are some considerations:
+Once you’ve selected the time of year you would like to visit Bhutan, it’s time to start thinking about how you’d like to spend your time there, here are some considerations:

 - Are you most interested in getting to know the essence of Bhutan?
 Seeing the highlights?
 Understanding its culture and history?
 Meeting the people who make Bhutan such a heartwarming place?